douglasrizzo/catsim/README.md

-to power other software or be used with *catsim* to simulate the application of computerized adaptive tests [\[2\]](https://douglasrizzo.github.io/catsim/introduction.html#running-simulations), given a sample of examinees, represented by their proficiency levels, and an item bank, represented by their parameters according to some [logistic Item Response Theory model](https://douglasrizzo.github.io/catsim/introduction.html#item-response-theory-models).
+to power other software or be used with *catsim* to simulate the application of computerized adaptive tests [\[2\]](https://douglasrizzo.github.io/catsim/introduction.html#running-simulations), given a sample of examinees, represented by their ability levels, and an item bank, represented by their parameters according to some [logistic Item Response Theory model](https://douglasrizzo.github.io/catsim/introduction.html#item-response-theory-models).